East Carolina University

 By 2021-22, ECU will produce 2,198 low-income graduates, an increase of 23.2% (414 additional low-income completions over a base of 1,784).

-From ECU: ECU will be a national leader as a “best value” in undergraduate and graduate education while minimizing student debt and cultivating an institutional culture of timely graduation.
-The continued diffusion of financial literacy programming and optimization of student employment opportunities are institutional priorities.
-ECU is designing improved intervention strategies on the basis of predictive analytics.
+From ECU: ECU continues to work to increase the number of low-income students enrolled and who have completed their degrees; in 2018-19, ECU surpassed its annual goal.
+ECU continues to be a national leader as a “best value” in undergraduate and graduate education while minimizing student debt and cultivating an institutional culture of timely graduation.
+The university prides itself on providing financial aid and student employment opportunities along with individualized student academic and personal support.
+ECU uses improved intervention strategies on the basis of predictive analytics to focus on student graduation achievement.
 Through an analysis of historical financial aid, we are reforming aid distribution to support the completion agenda.

 Five-year Graduation Rates